mkhan45/mkhan45.github.io/_posts/2021-05-10-Modeling-ASTs-in-Different-Languages.md

 }
 ```

 This code uses the tagged union pattern to emulate proper sum types.
 It's pretty easy to reason about although you have to be sure to manage your memory properly.
+Being able to access the union's data without pattern matching over it is a double edged blade; bad things will happen if you mess it up.
+In practice this is one of the least impactful safety issues with C.

 The Zig version is almost the same except that Zig has some language features to make tagged unions more ergonomic.
-This makes it visually pretty similar to the Rust version.
+This makes it visually pretty similar to the Rust version even if it is semantically the same as the C version.

 ```java
 const std = @import("std");